go-dvlpr/inoxoft-test/README.md

 #### **Key Notes**
 - The application requires `Make` for automation.
 - Logs are written to the `logs/logs.log` file in the project directory.
+- You can modify the server port by changing the `SERVER_PORT` variable in the `.env` file.

 ---